VanLance/AlgoFaceOFF/README.md

 A Django app to host online algorithm contests.

-top algoFaceOff is root directory
+top AlgoBattles is root directory